openmainframeproject/tac/process/contribution_guidelines.md

 ## License specification

-All source code must clearly identify the open source license used.
+All source code must clearly identify the open-source license used.
 The Open Mainframe Project charter dictates [Apache 2](https://spdx.org/licenses/Apache-2.0.html) by default except for Linux kernel code which must be [GPLv2](https://spdx.org/licenses/GPL-2.0).
 All	documentation	and non-code will	be received and	made available by the Project under the Creative Commons Attribution 4.0 International License (available at http://creativecommons.org/licenses/by/4.0/).

 Requirements to ensure license compliance

 - Each repository must contain a license file.
-Include the plain-text version of the license as a LICENSE file in the top-level directory of the repostiory.
+Include the plain-text version of the license as a LICENSE file in the top-level directory of the repository.
 - All source files need to include a header to clearly show the license.
 Open Mainframe Project has standardized on including [SPDX short-form license identifiers](https://spdx.org/ids) and a general copyright statement as shown below ( this example is for Apache 2.0 licensed code ):

 ````